 Confusing pricing structure

 Sugar Sugar Cake School is an Australian company that focuses on contemporary cake design with a lot of elegant abstract decoration tutorials.
-Courses include ombre and cake texture tutorials, a realistic floral painting course, and watercolor cake tutorials.
+Courses include edible lace and texture tutorials, a realistic floral painting course, and watercolor cake tutorials.
 What sets this school apart from others are the business courses that help you turn your passion for cake decorating into a viable business.

 There are plenty of free guides and blog posts for cake businesses, including Instagram tools, the keys to building a successful cake business, and tips on how to avoid baker burnout.
 Paid courses include nuts and bolts tutorials on cake pricing fundamentals, cake business contracts and form templates, and a cake business startup guide.
 There is even an option to join a mentorship program or have a one-off private consultation with an expert.

 There are plenty of free courses on the site, but premium tutorials and classes can be purchased either individually starting at $8.95 or by topic courses starting at $49 for select courses.
 Additionally, you can join the Cake Insider Academy, which gives you access to all the courses as well as specific business courses that you can’t access or purchase otherwise.
-This all-access membership is $234 per year and includes a members-only support group as well as live training on social media organic growth, and more.
+This all-access membership is $468 per year and includes a members-only support group as well as live training on social media, and more.

 Frequently Asked Questions